wanlimeng/cool-stuff/README.md

 ## My project

 For my project, I will analyze `dataR2.csv`, which is the Breast Cancer Coimbra Data Set obtained from UCI Machine Learning Repository.
+Clinical features were observed or measured for 64 patients with breast cancer and 52 healthy controls.
+There are 10 predictors, all quantitative, and a binary dependent variable, indicating the presence or absence of breast cancer.
+The predictors are anthropometric data and parameters which can be gathered in routine blood analysis.

 ## Install R packages